logiqai/docs/logiq-server/logiq-paas-community-edition.md

 * Ingest logs from Syslog, RSyslog, Logstash, Fluent, AWS Firelens, JSON, and **plenty more**
 * Run up to **4 ingest worker** processes

-You'll also get access to all of the LOGIQ Enterprise Edition's features along with Community Support, **free forever**.
+You'll also get access to all the Apica Ascent Enterprise Edition's features along with Community Support, **free forever**.

-Go through the instructions in this guide to deploy LOGIQ PaaS Community Edition.
+Go through the instructions in this guide to deploy Apica Ascent PaaS Community Edition.

 ## Before you begin

-To get you up and running with the LOGIQ PaaS Community Edition quickly, we've made LOGIQ PaaS' Kubernetes components available as Helm Charts.
+To get you up and running with the Apica Ascent PaaS Community Edition quickly, we've made Apica Ascent PaaS Kubernetes components available as Helm Charts.
 To deploy LOGIQ PaaS, you'll need access to a Kubernetes cluster and Helm 3.

-Before you start deploying LOGIQ PaaS, let's run through a few quick steps to set up your environment correctly.
+Before you start deploying Apica Ascent PaaS, let's run through a few quick steps to set up your environment correctly.

-### Add the LOGIQ Helm repository
+### Add the Apica Ascent Helm repository

-Add LOGIQ's Helm repository to your Helm repositories by running the following command.
+Add Apica Ascent's Helm repository to your Helm repositories by running the following command.

 ```text
 helm repo add logiq-repo https://logiqai.github.io/helm-charts
 ```

 The Helm repository you just added is named `logiq-repo`.
-Whenever you install charts from this repository, ensure that you use the repository name as the prefix in your install command, as shown below.
+Whenever you install charts from this repository, ensure that you use the repository name as the prefix in your installation command, as shown below.

 ```text
 helm install <deployment_name> logiq-repo/<chart_name>